kayolamb99/Writing-Center-Internal-Health-Dash/README.md

 ## Data & Processing

 Obtained data from myWCOnline's internal system statistics feature, which loads a csv file directly to a your local machine.
-Cleaned data tables primairly using dplyr, with some work done using the sqldf, package, both within R. This work can be found in the 'WC Data Prep' file
+Cleaned data tables primairly using dplyr, with some work done using the sqldf, package, both within R. This work can be found in the various \[datafile name]\_cleaning.R' files

 One particular issue of note would be the process by which I processed the 'client goals column.'
 As this column was a complex data structure, with both categories and counts of goals worked on within the session rolled into one variable, its separation was placed into a separate file named 'Analysis'